curl/everything-curl/protocols/curl.md

 ## FILE

-FILE is not actually a "network" protocol.
+FILE is not actually a *network* protocol.
 It is a URL scheme that allows you to tell curl to get a file from the local file system instead of getting it over the network from a remote server.
 See RFC 1738.